viniciusfjacinto/agentic-flow-bedrock/README.md

    - Description: The date when the activity was finished.
 If the activity is not completed, the value can be NULL.
    - Example: '2023-09-21' (YYYY-MM-DD format)

-7. `student_id` (VARCHAR)
+7. `student_name` (VARCHAR)
-   - Description: Unique identifier for the student, typically used for tracking purposes.
+   - Description: Name identifier for the student.
-   - Example: 'STU123456'
+   - Example: 'John Doe'

 8. `classroom_name` (VARCHAR)
    - Description: The name of the classroom or group the student is associated with.